All Episodes

 We cannot do it.

-They've even shut down the manufacturing, the testing, even of biological chemical weapons, just like they're about to do with our nuclear capability.
+They've even shut down the manufacturing, the testing even of biological chemical weapons, just like they're about to do with our nuclear capability.

 That's what this financial regulatory reform bill is all about.

-We're gonna end the business cycle.
+We're going to end the business cycle.

 Because that's exactly what's happened here.

-A political party set out to destroy the economy and damage it, starting in, well, 2005, 2006, in order to win an election.
+A political party set out to destroy the economy and damage it starting in, well, 2005, 2006, in order to win an election.

 He can't help admiring them.